SergeyLavrentev/spondex/docs/monitoring.md

 ## Overview

 The entry point lives at `monitoring/monitor.py`.
-It collects runtime metrics, records them in a local SQLite database for 365 days, and emits alert e-mails through the local MTA when thresholds are breached.
-When invoked manually with no flags the script reads `monitoring/config.yaml`, prints the full report to stdout, and skips e-mail delivery.
-Pass `--email` to opt back into notifications (the systemd service does this automatically).
+It collects runtime metrics, records them in a local SQLite database for 365 days, and ships alerts through a Telegram bot by default (SMTP fallback is optional).
+When invoked manually with no flags the script reads `monitoring/config.yaml`, prints the full report to stdout, and skips network delivery.
+Pass `--telegram` and/or `--email` to enable notification channels (the systemd service opts into Telegram automatically and respects the e-mail flag rendered in the config).

 Key checks implemented: